Guide for the EL multi-method system

 6) About a vowel in a vocal symbol:

-but the basic feelings from a vowel are said to have some psychological similarity beyond the background.
-So I carefully chose a vowel matching the image of each basis, to avoid confusion between other names.
+The EL vocal symbol works to call the shape of the base and the meaning.
+So it would be used more naturally if the image of the sound and the meaning of a base were harmonious.
+By the culture, each one gets a different image through a sound, but the basic feelings from a vowel are said to have some psychological similarity beyond the background.
+So I carefully chose a vowel matching the image of each base, to avoid confusion between other names.

-I set the relations of an image and a vowel as the following combination,
+I set the relations of an image and a vowel as the following combination, referring to Rudolf Steiner's “Eurhythmy” and “KOTODAMA” in Japanese old tradition (by Oishigori Masumi) and my own senses.

 [a]: large, expanse of space or feeling, life, nature, warm, capacity